Saturday, December 26, 2020

 'Tale of the Dead Man' and 'Countdown to Necropolis' were two stories that bridged secret thrill the Dead Man (more on that another time) with Necropolis proper, but neither of them are optional reads.
 Heck, if you had no foreknowledge and leapt straight into the epic even with the parts labelled 'Countdown', there'd be an awful lot of plot missing!
 Don't do it, kids.

-These two prologues specifically concern rookie Judge Kraken, a clone of Dredd who was raised and brainwashed by the Judda, and restored to MC1 during the Oz storyine, and then re-brainwashed to be a Judge.
-He appeared twice more, in Bloodlines and The Shooting Match.
+These two prologues specifically concern rookie Judge Kraken, a clone of Dredd who was raised and brainwashed by the Judda, and restored to MC1 during the Oz storyline, and then re-brainwashed to be a Judge.
+He appeared twice more, in Bloodline and The Shooting Match.
 Both times, Wagner seeded the idea that his Judda programming still had a deep rooted hold on Kraken.
 No matter how good a Judge he is, how Dredd-like he is, there are moments where the evil of Judd shines through.

 Locking jaws with your own clone